-A photo taken through my windshield while driving over Tioga Pass in Yosemite.
+A photo taken through my windshield while driving over Tioga Pass in Yosemite National Park.

-Yosemite cliffs reverberate with echoes of legends, an immensity felt throughout California, especially where peaks of the Sierra Nevada are seen sheer against surrounding desert.
-Fields of wildflowers, grasses, gnarled oak and grand conifers endure harsh seasons for spring, celebrating sunshine in lively congregations across the hillsides.
+Yosemite cliffs reverberate with echoes of legends, an immensity felt throughout California.
+Peaks of the Sierra Nevada are sheer against the surrounding deserts.
+Fields of wildflowers, grasses, gnarled oak and grand conifers endure harsh seasons for spring, celebrating sunshine dancing across the hillsides.
 After graduating college in with a Bachelor of Arts and an open mind, I condensed my life into a Subaru Outback and left Washington with a cashier position waiting in Yosemite National Park.

 I found myself in meadows along sandy river shores, gazing up at infinite granite painted by waterfalls, or scrambling among manzanita and laurel on many winding trails to see how far I could go.
 Long days extended deep into night with the Milky Way always illuminated by the cliff's reflection.
 My coworkers amazed me most, an eclectic mix of adventurers from around the globe, called to this temple for some reason or another.
 Many secrets are known only to the valley, but this is the story of my perfect summer; six months of hard work, adventure, and so much love.